 As you probably know by now, WordPress is web publishing software you can use to create your own website or blog.
-You can download the WordPress software from the project’s website: WordPress.org — where you can also get help through the community support forum… view the official documentation for the software… and even get involved in creating or improving the WordPress software.
+You can download the WordPress software from the project’s website: WordPress.org — where you can also get help through the community support forum, view the official documentation, and even get involved in creating or improving the WordPress software.

-Once your WordPress site is up and running, you’ll have complete control over your entire website, including the ability to customize your site’s theme or install plugins to add new features to your site, or even edit the underlying code to create a completely custom site.
+Once your WordPress site is up and running, you’ll have complete control over your entire website, including the ability to customize your site’s theme, install plugins to add new features to your site, or even edit the underlying code to create a completely custom site.

 If you plan to customize your site by installing a premium theme or plugin, or you want to ensure you’ll have the most flexibility down the road, choose a Managed WordPress host.
 No matter which one you choose, they all use the same core WordPress software from WordPress.org.

 Finally, you’ll choose a hosting plan.
 You can certainly start with the free plan, but if you want to use your own domain name, or remove WordPress.com advertising that will appear on your site, you’ll need to purchase one of the other plans.
 And if you want the freedom to install premium themes or plugins from third-party companies, you’ll need to purchase their top-tier hosting plan.

-It’s also worth noting that while WordPress.com is powered by the same underlying WordPress software, they’ve created a completely unique administration panel, that looks nothing like the self-hosted WordPress software used everywhere else… including our tutorial videos.
+It’s also worth noting that while WordPress.com is powered by the same underlying WordPress software, they’ve created a completely unique administration panel, that looks nothing like the self-hosted WordPress software used everywhere else — including in our tutorial videos.
 So, if you’re using WordPress.com, the dashboard and administration area will look completely different from the core WordPress software.

-But, if you want complete control over your site’s design and content, or you’d like to customize your site with third-party themes and plugins, you’ll need to pay for their top-tier hosting plan.
-And if you’re considering that option, you should also shop around – and take a look at any of the dozens of other WordPress hosting companies who also install and manage WordPress for you.
+But, if you want complete control over your site’s design and content… or if you’d like to use a custom theme or plugin, you’ll need to pay for their top-tier hosting plan.
+And if you’re considering that option, you should also shop around – and take a look at the dozens of other hosting companies who also install and manage WordPress for you.

-Hopefully this helps clear up some of the confusion about the differences between WordPress.org and .com — and now you’re able to decide which one best serves your needs, as you build your own WordPress website.
+Hopefully, this helps clear up some of the confusion about the differences between WordPress.com and WordPress.org.
+And now you should be able to decide which one best serves your needs as you build your own WordPress website.